 ‘It’s never too late to be what you might have been’.
 This is the quote by George Elliot that propelled me towards setting up my own business in 2018.
 At the age of 52, I knew that I was kidding myself – I really wasn’t enjoying my job anymore and the daily commute was becoming really tiring.
 Fast forward two years and I’m really enjoying running my HR Consultancy and getting involved in things I never thought possible, such as writing articles for CrunchyTales.

 But I would be lying if I said it has all been easy.
 The truth is there have been days where I’ve just completely lost my mojo!
 Self-motivation takes perseverance and sometimes you just have to push forward even when you don’t feel like it.
-We need to find the motivation from somewhere to keep us going, especially at midlife, but the question is how we find it when we need it most?
+We need to find the motivation from somewhere to keep us going, especially at midlife, but the question is how do we find it when we need it most?

 According to psychologist Victor Vroom, father of the Expectancy Theory, our motivation is driven both intrinsically and extrinsically.
 Put simply, intrinsic motivation is a drive that comes purely from within us.
 Extrinsic motivation, on the other hand, comes from the external rewards we get from undertaking an activity and this can be in the form of money, benefits, or recognition and praise from others around us.
 To be able to face up to challenges and stay motivated, we need to pull on both our intrinsic and extrinsic motivation.

-Intrinsically we should start by defining our purpose and work out what it is that we really want to focus on.
+Intrinsically we should start by defining our purpose and working out what it is that we really want to focus on.
 According to coach and motivational speaker Tony Robbins: “As the saying goes, where our focus goes, our energy flows“.
 To help with this we need to set ourselves goals.
 Research has shown, for example, that when we set specific targets for ourselves which directly matter to us, we are more likely to achieve them.
 So, our goals should, whenever possible, trigger intrinsic, rather than extrinsic, motivation.
 Intrinsic motives for a goal predict achievement and success better than extrinsic ones do.

 The next ingredient to early success is to find the part of the task that you enjoy doing most and focus on that first.
 If you’re struggling to start, just take small steps to get into action.
 When I started my business, I wrote my journal every day, noting down the things that had worked well that day and the things that I found hard, or I had struggled with.
 The key to this activity is honesty and I found that by writing I was able to catalogue my successes and work through my obstacles.